BookBub

 BookBub is a book discovery service that was created to help readers find new books and authors.
 The company features free and discounted ebooks selected by its editorial team, as well as book recommendations, updates from authors, and articles about books.
 The service is free for readers and includes a website and personalized email newsletters.
 The Guardian called BookBub the “Groupon of e-books.”

 BookBub has millions of users in the United States, United Kingdom, Canada, and Australia.
 For publishers and authors, BookBub provides marketing tools that are intended to help them reach readers and sell more books.
-The company also operates an audiobook retailer called Chirp.
+The company also operates an audiobook retailer called Chirp and a website-builder for authors, Author Websites.

 The company is headquartered in Cambridge, Massachusetts.

 History

 BookBub was founded in January 2012 by Josh Schanker and Nicholas Ciarelli.

 In May 2014, BookBub raised $3.8 million in a Series A round led by NextView Ventures and Founder Collective, and joined by Avalon Ventures and Bloomberg Beta.

 In September 2014, BookBub launched in the UK.